1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 Conduct periodic emergency drills

 We’re calling these “emergency drills” and not evacuation drills because the focus should be on training all aspects of your EAP, not just the evacuation part.
 Drilling helps emergency managers become familiar with their duties outside of the chaos of an actual emergency.
-Drills also allow managers to identify any details that your EAP might not have addressed.
+Drills also allow managers to identify details your EAP might not have addressed.
 Employees can practice evacuating, familiarizing themselves with the closest route to their worksite, and identifying any details that might have been overlooked.

 Schedule regular drills at an interval that makes sense for the risk level at your local facility.
 Use these periodic drills as an opportunity to update your EAP.
 Ask yourself: